 During the consultation period held from 23 February to 23 April 2018, Council received a number of enquiries and submissions that requested Council to investigate alternative alignments to realise the east-west link.
-In response to these requests, Council is now considering the opportunities and constraints of these community-suggested alternative alignments.
+In response to these requests, Council followed up with consultation to consider the opportunities and constraints of these community-suggested alternative alignments.

-Letters to land owners immediately adjacent to these four community-suggested alternative alignments were sent in early May, and Council is now inviting all land owners to inspect these alternative alignments.
+Letters to land owners immediately adjacent to these four community-suggested alternative alignments were sent in early May, and Council invited all land owners to provide feedback on these alternative alignments.

-The following dates are available for land owners along these alternative alignments to meet with Council officers and GTA Consultants Pty Ltd, to discuss any concerns that they may have:
+One-to-one workshops with land owners along these alternative alignments were held in March 2018 to meet with Council officers and GTA Consultants Pty Ltd, to discuss any concerns.

-Following this further consultation period, Council officers and VicRoads will review all feedback, comments and submissions received both following the draft consultation phase of the Draft Wanganui Road and Ford Road Shepparton Feasibility Study Design Report 2018 (held earlier this year), and the current targeted consultation with land owners adjacent to the four community-suggested alternative alignments.
-A final Wanganui Road and Ford Road, Shepparton: Feasibility Study Design Report is expected to be considered by Council at an ordinary council meeting later in 2018.
+Following this further consultation period, Council officers and VicRoads reviewed all feedback, comments and submissions received both following the draft consultation phase of the Draft Wanganui Road and Ford Road Shepparton Feasibility Study Design Report 2018 (held earlier this year), and the current targeted consultation with land owners adjacent to the four community-suggested alternative alignments.

 Whilst Council is considering the opportunities and constraints of the alternative alignments, Council will also continue to engage with those submitters who raised issues, such as safety, acoustic measures, intersection treatments, turning lanes, etc. during the draft consultation phase held earlier this year.